NCAR/climate-primer-water/doc/ch6_downscaling.rst

 climate variables might change in the future under various greenhouse gas concentration scenarios.

-Delta change factors are derived as the difference between the future climate projections of the GCMs against a historical baseline (usually averages over a specified reference period).
+Delta-change factors are derived as the difference between the future climate projections of the GCMs against a historical baseline (usually averages over a specified reference period).
 For precipitation a ratio is typically used instead of a difference.
-These differences, or deltas, are typically in terms of changes in mean temperature, precipitation amounts, etc., are then applied to the historical data to create adjusted datasets.
+These differences, or deltas, are typically expressed in terms of changes in mean temperature, precipitation amounts, etc., then applied to the historical data to build custom datasets.
 For example, if the delta for temperature is a +2°C increase, this change is added to the historical temperature records to generate a "future" dataset.
-A widely used method that makes use of the delta-change method has been promoted by the World Bank known as Decision Scaling (Brown et al. 200x), that uses a stress test approach to identify system vulnerabilities, and simple, direct techniques for the
+A widely used method that employs the delta-change method has been promoted by the World Bank known as Decision Scaling (Brown et al. 2016).
+It uses a stress test approach to identify system vulnerabilities, and simple, direct techniques for the implementation of climate projections, such as the use of weather generators and delta-change that are informed by GCM results.

 Non-Parametric Methods
 ^^^^^^^^^^^^^^^^^^^^^^